 Schorman Center Services

 The Schorman Center offers ongoing grief services to patients and families of Hospice of Warren County.
 We also offer our grief services to all children and adults who reside in Warren County.
-Thanks in large measure to the generosity of the United Fund, Schorman Center Services are completely free of charge.
-The pandemic underscored the importance of continuing to make grief services available and being responsive to changing community needs.
+The Schorman Center staff consists of a Bereavement Coordinator, 2 chaplains and 4 grief counselors.

 • Individual adult counseling